liamwhite/cookie_check/README.md

 # cookie_check

 Checking "importantness" of encrypted Phoenix 1.7 cookie sessions through a C API, via safe Rust.
-Does not panic back into C. Requires openssl.
+Does not panic back into C.

 ## Parameters